(This is part of a larger series on finding your footing on Arch Linux.)

 Goal: Explain how to read from, write to, and safely eject external USB drives.

-Drives must be mounted: to interact with the files on a USB drive from your computer, you have to mount the file system stored on the USB drive’s data partition onto a dedicated mount point on your computer’s file system (Windows/macOS and most desktop environments usually do this for you).
+Drives must be mounted: to interact with the files on a USB drive from your computer, you have to mount the file system stored on the USB drive’s data partition onto a dedicated mount point on your computer’s file system (Windows/macOS and most desktop environments usually do this for you, but the same mechanism is used under the hood).

-You can mount drives manually or automate the process with an auxiliary program.
+You can either mount drives manually or automate the process with an auxiliary program.

 In practice most people will automount (I show how to do this with